Casablanca1942/OrderRecordAPI/README.md

 So, after a period of hardworking, it works!
 I added the connection string as the environment variable in Azure App Service.

 You can test the API methods [here](orderrecordapi20240612.azurewebsites.net/Swagger).

--Please note that the first request will always time out with error code 500 as I chose free App service plan (which is cold-start)._
+_Please note that the first request will always time out with error code 500 as I chose free App service plan (which is cold-start)._

 The future React Frontend will interact with:
 > orderrecordapi20240612.azurewebsites.net/OrderRecord